Enovale/Alibi/README.md

 folder of Alibi, and restart the server.

 # Contributing
 I am **always** open to issues, pull requests, debugging specific issues in private, whatever.
 I could really use it, actually.
-My Discord is ElijahZAwesome#6933.
+My Discord is `enovale`.

 # Progress
 These features are not implemented: